unframework/unframework-website/frontend-architecture.md

 Having spent years in lean and agile team environments, Nick is fluent in the Scrum process (product owner certification); he coaches developers, regularly presents on technical topics such as DevOps and front-end engineering and has authored several open source projects.

 Outside of work, Nick is an avid cyclist and photographer.
-He is a big fan of sushi and traditional-style sauna.
+He is a big fan of sushi and keeping up a regular cardio routine.

 ## Contact